maeganlucas/BookNook/README.md

 For author users, when a profile is deleted, any books that they have entered into the database remain in the database.
 This is also stated in a special message on their confirmation popup.

 ### Logging Out
-To log out of your account and return to the sign in screen, click the _Log Out_ tab on the menu bar on the top of the screen and press _Log Out_.
+To log out of your account and return to the sign in screen, click the _Logout_ tab on the menu bar on the top of the screen and press _Logout_.

 ---